21 Indian Ocean Facts : You Might Not Know

 It Has The Fewest Marginal Seas

-The Indian Ocean has a significantly smaller number of marginal seas than other notable oceans.
+The Indian Ocean has fewer marginal seas than other notable oceans.
 The important ones include the Great Australian Bight, the Arabian Sea, the Andaman Sea, the Red Sea, and the Persian Gulf.

-At the end of this article, we learned about 21 amazing facts about the Indian Ocean.
-These facts offer us a clear picture of this significant ocean of the world.
-To know more, you can visit our website.
+At the end of this article, we learned 21 amazing facts about the Indian Ocean.
+These facts offer a clear picture of this significant ocean.
+To know more, visit our website.

 Indian Ocean Facts